DCHamerslag/FACT/README.md

 - --rand_seed: which is by default 0.
 This one should be a natural value (ℕ), i.e. a non-negative integer.
 However, a value ∈ {0,1,2,3} is recommended, since this value is added to the seeds already implemented by the authors.
 - --plot_results: which is by default no. **This one only works if and only if the chosen dataset has been run for all three attacks with the ten epsilons from 0.1 to 1.** Thus this one can only be --plot_results y if all attacks have already been run with the ten epsilons (3 * 10) or if one runs multiple commands with a ; in between.
 Then the last command can include --plot_results y (explained at the bottom).

-We have added four folders in main folder Fairness_attack:
+We have added four folders in the main folder Fairness_attack:
 - authors_data: which is the data provided by the authors.
 - original_data: which consists of a resources folder that contains the original raw data.
 To try and reproduce the results of the authors, a file named make_datasets.py is automatically called if --original_data y is included in the run.
 The process of reproducing the datasets, is covered in the next folder.
 - reverse_engineering: which also consists of the data provided by the authors as well as the original raw data.
 The Datasets - reverse_engineering notebook is there to show our reverse_engineering process and how we managed to create the same datasets by performing different operations and transformations.